YunfeiG/skill-prediction/README.md

 This version of SP will handle racial differences instead of elin only.

-Update Nov 21, 2017: Archer charge skills level support.
-F.Human archer data
+Update Nov 22, 2017: Point blank, blocks button spam and invalid skill casts, and becomes slow, it was not supposed to be that fast.

 Soon™: Burst fire and Mana charge armor roll support, Double casts prevention(Short skills like Teleporting jaunts, Overpower, Restraning arrow, Web arrow)